FAQ - Frequently Asked Questions¶

 ONNX Models: Place your

-file in the model directory and update the relevant pipeline configuration YAML file (myocr/pipelines/config/*.yaml
+.onnxfile in the model directory and update the relevant pipeline configuration YAML file (myocr/pipelines/config/*.yaml) to point to your model's filename.
+See the Overview section. -

 Custom PyTorch Models: Define your model architecture using components from